 - Within five days of their arrival, the employee completes the process of the issuance of their residence permit by submitting the documents listed previously to the Ministry of Interior

 - Within 25 days of the application date, the Ministry issues a National Temporary Residence Identity Card to the employee

 It typically takes around 45 days for a work permit to be issued to a foreign national.
 Upon the approval of this permit, the employee may begin working for your company in Macedonia.

 Unique Considerations for Obtaining a Work Visa in Macedonia

 Macedonia is a current candidate to join the European Union (EU), but negotiations are not in progress at the moment.
 As of now, citizens of EU member states must follow the same procedure as other foreign nationals to enter Macedonia for employment purposes.
 Should Macedonia join the EU in the future, these procedures will change.

 Ensure Compliance During Your Expansion With Globalization Partners

 If your company is in the midst of an international expansion process, Globalization Partners can help.
 We’re an experienced Global PEO with all of the resources and information your company needs to stay compliant from the start as you begin operations in Macedonia.

-To learn more about how to get a work visa in Macedonia or how your company can join the Globalization Partners Team, reach out to us today.
+To learn more about how your company can join the Globalization Partners Team, reach out to us today.